 You will need to submit an application for forgiveness directly to the lender that provided your PPP loan.

-Borrowers of loans exceeding $150,000 will submit a more detailed loan forgiveness application.
-The SBA’s current forms are a 7-page loan forgiveness application that incorporates changes to PPP loan forgiveness requirements made by the Flexibility Act and a simplified 3-page “EZ” loan forgiveness application.
+Borrowers of loans exceeding $150,000 will submit either the PPP Loan Forgiveness Form 3508 (long form) or the Form 3508EZ.
 The “EZ” loan forgiveness application may be submitted by borrowers who can satisfy any of the following requirements:

 - Interest rate will be 1%.

 - No collateral will be required.